makersacademy/bowling-challenge/README.md

 2. TDD simple functions to calculate sum for single roll, and for 10 rolls (without logic for strike/spare).
 3. Developed a simple interface to get user's input.
 4. Added function to check for strikes or spares.
+5. Added functions to interface to get the scores from user and to display rolls (one array of two-element arrays).
+Added a submit button to calculate score (sum of elements in array).